 - developed by plaque selection in monkey kidney tissue culture on HDCC.

-- Stringent precautions to be taken to ensure freedom from extraneous agents like SV40 and B- virus.
+- Stringent precautions must be taken to ensure freedom from extraneous agents like SV40 and B- virus.

-- Issued either in monovalent or trivalent form; 3 doses at 4-8 weeks interval.
+- Issued in monovalent or trivalent form; 3 doses at 4-8 weeks intervals.

-- Improper storage conditions and cold chain failure partly responsible for the apparent failure of OPV.
+- Improper storage conditions and cold chain failure are partly responsible for OPV’s apparent failure.

-- Both killed and live vaccines protect the CNS, but the gut develops a far increased degree of resistance after administration of a live-virus vaccine.
+Both killed and live vaccines protect the CNS, but the gut develops a far increased degree of resistance after administering a live-virus vaccine.